Aftermath of the September 11 attacks: Economic

 After the terrorist attack, various repercussions took place that affected the U.S as a whole.
-All the money and claims that were being put out to help aid the victims of the attack, as well as different security and laws to protect the U.S, caused several layoffs and un-employments.
-Specifically, It was said that 462 extended masses were layoffs because of the attacks that displaced approximately 130,000 employees.
+All the money and claims that were being put out to help aid the victims of the attack, as well as different security and laws to protect the U.S, caused several layoffs and unemployment.
+Specifically, it was said that 462 extended masses were layoffs because of the attacks that displaced approximately 130,000 employees.
 The unemployment rate inclined to a total of 5.0%.

-The attacks caused an estimated overall economic loss to the city of $82.8-USD 94.8 billion, with the lower number being consistent with the NYC Partnership's November 2001 estimate and the high end being consistent with the New York City Comptroller's October 2001 estimate.
+The attacks caused an estimated overall economic loss to the city of $82.8 to 94.8 billion, with the lower number being consistent with the NYC Partnership's November 2001 estimate and the high end being consistent with the New York City Comptroller's October 2001 estimate.
 It was calculated that the lost human productive value, life insurance payouts were $2.63 billion, federal payments after offsets were estimated at $2.34 billion and charitable payments were $0.79 billion.

+Censorship

+After 9/11, Clear Channel Communications (an owner of over 1,000 radio stations in the U.S.) released a list of songs deemed "inappropriate".
+The songs were not banned, but stations were advised not to play them.

+Films and television programs produced before 2001 that feature the Twin Towers of the World Trade Center or events similar to 9/11 have been edited in re-airings on television such as the episode of The Simpsons, "The City of New York vs. Homer Simpson," where the main setting is the World Trade Center.

+The New York-based band Dream Theater released a live album titled Live Scenes from New York on September 11, 2001.
+The cover art depicted the Manhattan skyline, including the World Trade Center towers in flames.
+It was immediately recalled, and the artwork altered.

+British band Bush changed the name of their single 'Speed Kills' to "The People That We Love".
+They also changed the original artwork for their album Golden State before it was released which originally depicted a picture of a plane in mid-air.

+The music video for a song called 'Piece By Piece' by British band Feeder was also changed.
+The original video depicted animated characters of the band playing in a New York skyscraper with the World Trade Center in the background and planes flying near by.
+The band later jump from the window of the building.